ISARICResearch/ARC/README.md

    - **Dengue ARChetype CRF:** In ARC Version 1.0.1, this contains 430 questions for Dengue outbreak responses.
    - **Mpox ARChetype CRF:** In ARC Version 1.0.1, this contains 546 questions for Mpox outbreak responses.
 This ARChetype CRF has a section on skin and mucosal assessment for Mpox lesions.
    - **H5Nx ARChetype CRF:** In ARC Version 1.0.1, this contains 503 question for Influenza H5Nx outbreak responses.
-   - **Oropouche Template:** This is a user-generated set of questions for Oropouche outbreak responses.
+   - **Oropouche User-Generated CRF:** This is a user-generated set of questions for Oropouche outbreak responses.
 In ARC Version 1.0.1, this contains 191 questions.

 ## Files